Christian Yelich Preview, Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 11th in MLB.
+- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 11th in MLB.

-- The Padres have the third-ranked team ERA among all MLB pitching staffs (3.82).
+- The Padres have the fifth-ranked team ERA across all MLB pitching staffs (3.85).

 © 2023 Data Skrive.
 All rights reserved.